$87 Find Cheap Flights from Raleigh to Canada

 The average price of all round-trip flights from Raleigh to Canada clicked on KAYAK for each day over the last 12 months.

 If your flying dates are flexible, you should consider flying to Canada on a Thursday, as we generally find the cheapest rates on that day for this route.
-On the other hand, Sunday is the most expensive day to fly from Raleigh to Canada.
-For your return ticket, we recommend flying on a Wednesday and avoiding Fridays for the best deals.
+On the other hand, Monday is the most expensive day to fly from Raleigh to Canada.
+For your return ticket, we recommend flying on a Thursday and avoiding Mondays for the best deals.

 How far in advance should I book a flight from Raleigh to Canada?